dart-lang/site-www/src/performance.md

 measure real-world properties of object-oriented languages, runtimes, and compilers.

-{% comment %}
-update-for-dart-2.0
-Commenting this out for now.
-Not sure what our new message is.
-I have a question in to Kevmoo.

-## Do type annotations affect runtime performance?

-Dart is an optionally typed language, and the type annotations are ignored at runtime (modulo _checked mode_, a developer mode).
-It turns out that looking at the actual types of live objects as they flow through a running app is more useful than static types in the code.
-{% endcomment %}

 ## Are there public benchmarks for server-side Dart?

 Yes.
 Check out